kroesche/stellaris_drivers/README.md

 servo-wt (Servo Driver for Wide Timers)
 --------
 This is a driver that uses Stellaris LM4F wide timers as servo controllers.
 Up to 12 servos are supported.
+Though not required, this driver was written to be used with the [12-servo BoosterPack](http://tronics.kroesche.org/servo-boosterpack.html).
+See also https://github.com/kroesche/lp-servo12